Your Guide to Business IT Security Policies

 The more businesses that practice good cybersecurity hygiene, the fewer tempting targets there will be.
 And one of the most powerful tools you have for safeguarding your assets is a clear, comprehensive security policy.

-What Is an IT Security Policy?
+What is an IT security policy?

 An information security policy is a set of rules designed to prevent employees from posing an additional risk to your organization’s assets.

-Why Is a Digital Security Policy Important?
+Why Is an IT Security Policy Important?

-What Should Your Security Policy Include?
+What Should a Security Policy Include?

 1. Acceptable Use Policy